sharathchandra/PhpFileUpload/readme.txt

 upload.js : this is the JS which will do ajax call and post the values to upload.php. upload.php: this is the php script file where logic is written to upload the file.

--create upload file in the same directory all the uploaded files will be seen in that folder -you can upload only pdf files
+-create upload folder in the same directory all the uploaded files will be seen in that folder -you can upload only pdf files